 I've spent years building indicators, testing systems, and blowing up accounts.
+My worst phase was not when I had no system.
+It was when I had too many.
+Every indicator gave me another excuse to hesitate, override, or explain away the trade I was already emotionally married to.
 The system I trade today uses three indicators on two timeframes.
 That's it.
 Every additional indicator I've ever added made me worse, not better.
 Here's why — and here's the system.

 The Problem With More Indicators